Colton Underwood Cracks Joke That Some ‘Bachelor’ Fans Think Is About His Breakup With Cassie Randolph

 “I assumed she was the one who broke off, I mean she did already leave once and he chased her down and begged on national TV for her back,” another Bachelor viewer wrote of Cassie.

-Some fans told a now-single Colton to “watch and learn” from Sean’s successful Bachelor relationship that has lasted more than seven years.
-And others also tagged Colton to inform him that his ex-girlfriend Cassie seemed to be having a great time partying on a boozy boat with her friends in photos posted to social media over the weekend.
+Some fans told a now-single Colton to “watch and learn” from Sean’s successful Bachelor relationship, which has lasted more than seven years.
+Others also tagged Colton to inform him that his ex-girlfriend Cassie seemed to be having a great time partying on a boozy boat with her friends in photos posted to social media over the weekend.

 View this post on Instagram